SagiMoraly/Twitter-Clone/README.md

 # twitter clone

- project to show skills as fullstack dev developer
+project to show skills as fullstack web developer